FireEagle829/Pokemon-game/README.md

 # Pokemon-game
-This is a pokemone game designed by me and I would gladly recieve help from you guys
+This is a pokemone game designed by me...